siddharthpatelde/SolarCell-TestBench/README.md

 - [DHT Sensor Library by Adafruit](https://github.com/adafruit/DHT-sensor-library)

 ### Step 2: Temperature Control
-- Integrate a heating element, controlled by a relay and MOSFET, to adjust the surrounding temperature.
+- Integrate a heating element, controlled by a relay, to adjust the surrounding temperature.
 - Program the microcontroller to turn the heating element on or off as needed to reach target temperatures.

 **Status:** In Progress